vechain/vechain-docs/core-concepts/account-abstraction/account-factory-contract.md

 ## Implementation

-Each Account Factory contract is independently deployed and configured, tailored to the specific requirements of the associated Account contract.
-Smart contract wallet providers may implement distinct features to offer competitive advantages.
+Each Account Factory contract is independently deployed.
+Each smart contract wallet provider may create their own Account Factory tailored to their specific requirements.
+The Smart Account contract that gets deployed may also be different.

 ### Example: SimpleAccountFactory Interface